-The attraction is located in the headquarters of the Bank of Scotland between The Royal Mile and Waverley train station, and the aptly named museum ‘on the mound’ sits on top of an artificial hill that was made from excavated earth recovered from the foundations of Edinburgh’s New Town.
+The attraction is located in the headquarters of the Bank of Scotland between The Royal Mile and Waverley train station where the aptly named ‘Museum on the Mound’ sits on top of an artificial hill that was made from excavated earth recovered from the foundations of Edinburgh’s New Town.

-Some of the city’s most beautiful buildings lie on and around this site including the New College Assembly Hall and the High Court, but it’s the Bank of Scotland building that’s the most interesting in my opinion.
+Some of the city’s most beautiful buildings lie on and around the museum including the New College Assembly Hall and the High Court, but it’s the Bank of Scotland building that’s the most interesting for tourists.

 We all know that money makes the world go round (except in my wallet, which is usually empty) but have you ever wondered where something so mundane as banknotes and coins actually come from?
 Or why banks even exist?

-Take the very first room you walk into as an example, which just so happens to be the gift shop.
+Take the very first room you walk into as an example, which just so happens to be the souvenir shop.
 Turn 90 degrees from the cash register and you’ll see a glass case under the window that’s filled to the brim with banknotes.
 A million quids worth!
-I’ve never seen so much cash before and unless you’re a lottery winner or Richard Branson (Hi Richard if you’re reading this… lend me a fiver?)
+I’ve never seen so much cash before and unless you’re a lottery winner or Elon Musk (Hi Elon if you’re reading this… lend me a fiver?)
 I bet you won’t have either.

-There are loads of interesting displays like that in this museum and a lot of them are interactive too – like the Lego-style bank building that you can knock down and build back up again to your heart’s content.
+There are lots of interesting displays like that in the museum and many of them are interactive too – like the Lego-style bank building that you can knock down and build back up again to your heart’s content.

 There are also interactive maps that show you how the city has changed since the 1600s and there are sketches of the ‘burgh that depict the city in different stages of its development.